onfido/onfido-sdk-ui/README.md

 In order to start integration, you will need the **API token**.
 You can use our [sandbox](https://documentation.onfido.com/#sandbox-testing) environment to test your integration, and you will find the sandbox token inside your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).

+#### 1.1 Regions

+Onfido offers region-specific environments.
+Refer to the [Regions](https://documentation.onfido.com/#regions) section in the API documentation for token format and API base URL information.

 ### 2. Creating an applicant

 With your API token, you should create an applicant by making a request to the [create applicant endpoint](https://documentation.onfido.com/#create-applicant) from your server: